HACManchester/membership-system/resources/polices/member-agreement.md

 ⚠️ Inductions are mandatory for the more dangerous and expensive machines around the space.

 These include but are not limited to:
- * the laser cutter
+ - the laser cutter
- * 3D printer
+ - 3D printer
- * lathes (wood, metal)
+ - lathes (wood, metal)
- * CNC machines
+ - CNC machines

 Some inductions require a small expense for test materials, the rest are free.
 Our inductions are run by volunteer members, and are a mixture of face to face instructions and online.
 You can find out what tools need inductions and how to book them through the tools & equipment page here on the membership system.

 ✅ Book inductions on the tool pages.

 Inductions are conducted in different ways, as stated on the tool page:
- * Some inductions are simply reading the manual, or watching some videos so you understand how to use and maintail the tool, others are done in person.
+ - Some inductions are simply reading the manual, or watching some videos so you understand how to use and maintail the tool, others are done in person.
- * Some are conducted online via Moodle at [https://moodle.hacman.org.uk] (https://moodle.hacman.org.uk) - to access this use your member system username and password.
+ - Some are conducted online via Moodle at [https://moodle.hacman.org.uk] (https://moodle.hacman.org.uk) - to access this use your member system username and password.
- * Some tools such as the Laser Cutter require an in-person induction
+ - Some tools such as the Laser Cutter require an in-person induction

 Once you have done the above you will be enrolled onto the appropriate moodle course for the induction and you should also make contact with a trainer to arrange any required in person training this can be done via moodle or through telegram

+🚫 Using a tool inapproproately can mean you lose your inducted status.

+## Storing Items in the space
+Storage is strictly limited to either
+- Members' Storage
+- Large Project Storage

+We operate a box of shame, where items left out are put into.
+They're rotated every week, and after three weeks, they're binned.
+If you see something left out, put it in the box of shame.
+Don't add tools or peoples' phones, valuables etc into it.

+🚫 Do not store things around the space.
+It's fine to leave something out for a day if it needs to dry, but add a label explaining this, and make sure you store it properly within a day.
+Else it could get put in the box of shame.

-## Members Storage
+### Members' Storage
 Active members are permitted to store some things within a 600x400mm space.
 You need to claim your space on the membership system, which correlates to a physical storage area in the hackspace.

 ✅ To Claim a storage space, find a place that works for you in the hackspace, note the ID, then go to the membership system, and in the "Member Storage" page, and simply find the corresponding number and click claim.

-If you no longer need your members storage space or you are leaving the hackspace please ensure you return the space.
-If not it will remain occupied until someone does a manual clearout - anything that is left after you leave may be destroyed, disposed of, moved or hacked.
+⚠️ If you do not claim a storage space that you're using, it could be cleared out.
+Make sure your box or items are labeled.
+Anything that is left after you leave the space may be destroyed, disposed of, moved or hacked.

-## Large Project Storage
+### Large Project Storage
 We have extremely limited space for the storage of large projects.
 This is detailed in the Member Handbook - but all projects stored there must be labelled appropriately with contact details, and be actively worked on.

 -----